suit-wg/information-model/draft-ietf-suit-information-model.md

 Mitigates: [THREAT.MFST.MODIFICATION](#threat-mfst-modification)

-Implemented by: Testing infrastructure.
+Implemented by: Testing and distribution infrastructure.
 While outside the scope of the manifest format, proper testing of low-level software is essential for avoiding unnecessary down-time or worse situations.
+Distribution infrastructure can reduce bandwidth, save battery power, and avoid unnecessary down-time by validating manifests before sending them to recipient devices.

 ### REQ.SEC.MFST.TRUSTED: Construct manifests in a trusted environment {#req-sec-mfst-trusted}